-Indian Americans retain a high ethnic identity.
+The United States is host to the second largest Diaspora of people of Asian Indian heritage on the planet.
+As per the 2019 American Community Survey of the US Census Bureau, there are about 4.6 million Asian Indians living in the USA, with over 529,000 living in California and over 337,000 in the Bay Area.
+Seventy-six percent of all Asian Indians have a bachelors or higher degree with a median income of \$127,000.00.
+Americans of Indian heritage retain a high ethnic identity.
 They are known to assimilate into American culture while at the same time keeping the culture of their ancestors.
-They may assimilate more easily than many other immigrant groups because they have fewer language barriers (since English is widely spoken in India among professional classes), more educational credentials (as Indian immigrants are disproportionately well-educated), and come from a democratic society.
-Additionally, Indian culture, like many other Asian cultures, puts emphasis upon the learning and practicing of various Indian classical art forms and languages that have been in existence for more than 2,000 years as a reflection of their family and community heritage.
+They may assimilate more easily than many other immigrant groups because they have fewer language barriers, more educational credentials, and come from a democratic society.
+Additionally, Indian culture, like many other Asian cultures, puts emphasis upon the learning and practicing of various Indian classical art forms, languages, sciences, and health disciplines that have been in existence for more than 2,000 years as a reflection of their family and community heritage.
+In the United States today, thousands of youngsters and adults regularly spend time learning about the culture, values, and the technological, scientific, and mental advances of their ancestors.

 For about two thousand years, among the treatises on different art forms known in India, there has been an uninterrupted flow of compilations containing the teachings and the reflections of several prestigious masters, with commentary by other specialists of successive centuries.
 In the United States today, thousands of youngsters and adults regularly spend time learning these different art forms and languages.
 But they do not learn in recognized institutions nor do the students get any recognition (Degree/Diploma) for what they take years to learn.
 As of today, there is no University that provides an academic platform to further the aspirations of thousands of learners.

-University of Silicon Andhra, Academic Catalog- 2021 University of Silicon Andhra (UofSA) aims to provide a world class learning platform for all of the people who want to add diverse colors to the beautiful American art fabric.
+University of Silicon Andhra (UofSA) aims to provide a world class learning platform for all of the people who want to add diverse colors to the beautiful American art fabric.
 The academic programs at UofSA will inspire and equip students to achieve the deepest aspirations of Indian art, literature, and sciences.